Coulomb and Higgs Branches from Canonical Singularities: Part 0: Argyres-Douglas theories and their 5d SCFT counterparts

 This singularity has $r=0$, $f=0$ and $d_H=4$.
 The singularity can be equivalently written as: \be x_1^2+x_2^3+x_3^3+x_4^3=0~. \ee The 4d SCFT has $\h r=4$ with the spectrum $\Delta= \{2, {4\ov 3}, {4 \ov 3}, {4\ov 3} \}$---thus, one marginal coupling---and $\h d_H=0$.
 We then propose that this theory can be described as the conformal gauging of three $\text{AD}[A_1, A_3]$ theories: \be \ee From the geometry, we can compute $H_2(L_5(\MG_{[A_2,D_4]}, \Z) = \Z_2^2$, so that the theory $\FTfour$ has either an electric or a magnetic $\Z_2$ one-form symmetry; we propose that the charged line operators are precisely the Wilson or 't Hooft lines in the gauge-theory description \eqref{A2D4 4d quiver}. {(Note that we can also have $SO(3)_-$, with the discrete $\theta$-angle turned on \cite{Aharony:2013hda}, by choosing the diagonal lattice in \eqref{h2 ff}.~\footnote{This corresponds to lines realized by M2/M5-brane dyonic bound states.})}

 Changing the gauge coupling in \eqref{A2D4 4d quiver} corresponds to deforming the singularity \eqref{A2D4} by the monomial $x_2 x_3 x_4$.
 It is tempting to take a singular limit to the singularity $x_1^2 +x_2 x_3 x_4=0$, which is the toric singularity $\C^3/(\Z_2\times \Z_2)$, also known as the 5d $T_2$ model \cite{Benini:2009gi}.
-From the fact that $A_3$ reduces to SQED$[N_f=2]$ in 3d, we infer: \be \ee which must also be equal to $\MQfive$ since $f=0$.
-This agrees with a direct application of the rules of \cite{vanBeest:2020kou} for computing $\MQfive$ for the toric singularity.
+From the fact that $A_3$ reduces to SQED$[N_f=2]$ in 3d, we infer: \be \ee which must also be equal to $\MQfive$ since $f=0$. \footnote{Here, the `$SO(3)$' gauge group denotes the gauging of the overall $\Z_2$ center symmetry of the $SU(2)$ quiver on the left, which is the diagonal central $\Z_2$ between the center of $SU(2)$ and the $\Z_2$ subgroup of each $U(1)$ (thus leaving the bifundamental matter invariant).} This magnetic quiver agrees with a direct application of the rules of \cite{vanBeest:2020kou} for computing $\MQfive$ for the toric singularity.
 Thus, we propose that the SCFT $\FT$ related to the $[A_2, D_4]$ Argyres-Douglas theory in IIB is precisely the 5d $T_2$.
 Thus, the mirror of \eqref{EQ4 A2D4} should be given by 4 hypermultiplets.
 In fact, the quiver \eqref{EQ4 A2D4} is essentially `ugly' in the technical sense \cite{Gaiotto:2008ak}, which implies the presence of free fields in the IR, up to discrete gauging.
 By computing the CB Hilbert series for \eqref{EQ4 A2D4} (see Appendix~\ref{app:A2D4}), we find the HS of $\CM_H^{\rm 5d}$ for either choice of the global structure: \be {\rm HS}_{SU(2)} = {1+28t^2+ 70t^4+28t^6+ t^8\ov (1-t^2)^8}~, \qquad \qquad {\rm HS}_{SO(3)} = {1\ov (1-t)^8}~, \ee where we indicated the choice of gauge group in \eqref{EQ4 A2D4}.
 We see that $\FT$ has a Higgs branch $\C^8$ in the $SO(3)$ gauging case.
 In the $SU(2)$ gauging case, we obtain the HS of the minimal nilpotent orbit of $Sp(4)$ \cite{Hanany:2016gbz}, consistent with a $\Z_2$ gauging of four hypermultiplets.